ckeditor/ckeditor5/docs/installation/getting-started/using-api-and-events.md

 }, { priority: 'high' } );
 ```

-You can find more information in {@link framework/architecture/core-editor-architecture#event-system-and-observables the framework documentation}
+You can find more information about events in {@link framework/architecture/core-editor-architecture#event-system-and-observables the framework documentation}.